nhithai4620/Scientific_research_team3T1L/README.md

 ## The system extracts information from personal card
-- Creating by a team of student at CTU.
+creating by a team of student at CTU
-- Text detection is based CTPN and text recognition is based crnn and ctc belong to vietocr systems.
+Text detection is based CTPN and text recognition is based crnn and ctc belong to vietocr systems.
-- This is a scientific research project about the topic of optical character recognition.
+This is a scientific research project about the topic of optical character recognition

-## Requirement
+## requirement
 - python-3.5+
 - pytorch-0.4.1+
 - torchvision-0.2.1